 Wednesday was my birthday.
 Already planned to be something of a lazy day, it became a bit more forced when white capped waves appeared all around us.
 Ah well, it wasn’t a bad place to be stuck by any means!
 With the wind threatening to stay high, we changed our plan to stay on Martin Island for another day.
 Instead, we’d paddle back to the Copelands.
 Dividing the final paddle in half would be easier and safer.

 Our fears about the wind didn’t materialise but we still went ahead with the plan the next day.
-A quick stop in the nearby outpost of Refuge Cove for water (which is NOT a very kayak friendly place I will add), we were well on our way to the Copelands.
+A quick stop at the nearby outpost of Refuge Cove for water (note – tricky to land in a kayak here), we were well on our way to the Copelands.
 Via some more fishing near Kinghorn of course.

 Another island paradise

 Sometimes, shortening or changing a trip can really turn out for the better.
 This was one of those times.
 The scenery, in every direction, was just stunning.
 Every peak, from Desolation Sound to Vancouver Island was crystal clear.
 The water was calm and even.
 Every island looked so perfectly inviting.
 And yet only a handful of boats passed us as we travelled back towards the mainland.
 It was all ours!